nyudlts/dot-doc/aspace-workorders-and-digitization.md

 ## ArchivesSpace Work Orders and Digitization

 ArchivesSpace work orders contain information required to properly
 name digital object directories and files.
-This name is the digitization
+This name is the "digitization
-identifier, or `digi_id`.
+identifier", or `digi_id`.

 DLTS uses the `digi_id` to look up the ArchivesSpace archival object URI
 which is required to load persistent URLs for the digital objects into